jerseycheese/BootHillGM/Docs/DevelopmentRoadmap.md

 - Implement more advanced combat and inventory systems
 - Add user authentication and profiles
 - Develop multi-campaign management
+- Consider implementing content warnings or age verification for uncensored content

 Note: This roadmap is designed to be flexible.
 Adjust timelines and priorities as you progress and gain more experience with React and Next.js.
 Regular review and revision of this roadmap is recommended as you better understand the development process and challenges.